 At Least One Hospital Accredited by Joint Commission?
 No, but Gunnison Valley Hospital, 25 miles away, is accredited.

 Public Library: Yes

 Is Colorado Considered Tax Friendly for Retirement?
 Yes

 Cons: The nearest hospital is far away via a road that sometimes closes in winter.

 Notes: Winters are long, and summers are short but spectacular.
 Many residents travel 25 miles to Gunnison for supplies.
-Crested Butte has grown by 75% within the last couple of decades, and many locals bemoan the fact that their town is changing from a funky little mountain hamlet into a trendy destination.
+Crested Butte has grown 10% within the last couple of decades, and many locals bemoan the fact that their town is changing from a funky little mountain hamlet into a trendy destination.
 Others say that Crested Butte is still reminicent of Aspen before it became, well, Aspen.
 Home prices have increased 11% since last year.

 Recommended as a Retirement Spot?
 Maybe.
-The remote location and lack of a hospital should be carefully weighed if considering retirement here.
+The remote location and lack of a hospital should be weighed if considering retirement here.

 Similar to California, the Colorado area was surrendered to the United States in 1848 at the end of the Mexican-American War.
 It did not become a state until 1876, 100 years after the nation's birth.